Juan-Jones/blogsphere/content/blog/best-freelance-websites.md

 The Writer Finder might be the most expensive, but they deliver skilled on-demand workers within 72 hours.
 If you don't agree, you can get your money back.
 How does it work?
 You have two options of service to choose between.
 The first option is to pay whenever you want services.
 This option doesn’t lock you into a contract or subscription.
 The second option is to pay for a plan.
 There are two plans you can purchase.
 The first plan is the dedicated account manager plan, which costs $2,500.
 The second plan is the dedicated Sr account manager, which costs $10,000.
 However, The Writer Finder specializes in connecting publishers with customers.

-### Upwork

-{{< image src="images/post/upwork.jpg" caption="Upwork" alt="Upwork" height="493" width="1024" position="center" command="fill" option="q100" class="img-fluid" title="Upwork" webp="false" >}}

-Upwork ranks number one in its respective markets.
-Annually, Upwork generates an estimated revenue of more than $1 billion, posting over three million jobs from 5 million registered customers.
-Over the years, the company has re-branded and merged to become one of the most dominant forces in its field, beginning in 1998.
-In the beginning, Elance was the name of this organization.
-In 2003, they renamed the company oDesk.
-Ten years later (2013), the organization's brand name changed to oDesk-Elance.
-In 2015, the company re-branded its name to Upwork.
-I have not used this platform, but according to positive reviews and satisfied clients, the company is legitimate.

 #### Additional Freelance Platforms